OuardiFatiha/Termux_commands/README.md

   - Full Upgrading (`apt full-upgrade`)
   The difference between upgrade and full-upgrade is that the later will remove the installed packages if that is needed to upgrade the whole system.
   - Installing packages (`apt install`)
-  - Removing Packages (`apt remove`)
+  - Removing Packages (`apt remove`) : apt remove package-name
   - Remove Unused Packages (`apt autoremove`)
   - Searching Packages (`apt search`)
   - Package Information (`apt show`)

   Knowing how to manage packages is an essential part of Linux system administration.
  `apt` is a package manager for debian based distributions.
 To learn more about the `apt` command open your terminal and type `man apt`.